Best Games Like Mass Effect

 However, New Vegas does a great job in departments that most RPGs tend to struggle with.
 It creates an immersive world with well-written NPCs, a variety of great quests with diverging storylines and a great deal of player agency that give the game a ton of replay value.
 It is a game that manages to be serious, humorous, and everything in between, all at the same time.

-That said, Fallout: New Vegas is another game in the long line of must-play RPGs, and while it may not be all that similar to Mass Effect at first glance, it definitely has the essence of what makes a great RPG, which is why it deserves a spot on this list.
+That said, Fallout: New Vegas is another game in the long line of crucial RPGs, and while it may not be all that analogous to Mass Effect at first glance, it definitely has the essence of what makes a great RPG, which is why it deserves a spot on this list.

 Table of ContentsShow